GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Our Algorithm: GrASPE

 \subsection{Sensor Reliability Estimation}

 \invis{HOW IS RELIABILITY REPRESENTED (A SCALAR OR VECTOR)?
-WHY DO YOU CHOOSE SUCH} We observe that the RGB images and the point cloud data are unreliable in certain unstructured outdoor environments due to the inability of visual and geometric feature detection.
-Even though the feature encoding networks proposed in the literature and in Section \ref{subsec:feature_nets} are capable of feature extraction from images and point clouds, they do not account for the reliability of the input sensory data.
-To this end, we perform reliability estimation on image and point cloud observations to quantify the reliability as a scalar value.
+WHY DO YOU CHOOSE SUCH} RGB images and the point cloud data become unreliable in certain outdoor conditions (e.g. low luminance, scattering of laser rays, etc.).
+Even though the feature encoding networks proposed in the literature and in Section \ref{subsec:feature_nets} are capable of feature extraction from images and point clouds, they do not account for their reliability.

 \invis{DO NOT REFER TO TALL GRASS AGAIN.
 SOME OF THESE ISSUES SHOULD ONLY BE MENTIONED IN SECTION 1, NO NEED TO REPEAT THEM HERE. }